Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/ContentSafety/readme.md

 ### Basic Information

-These are the global settings for the Project Carnegie.
+These are the global settings for the Content Safety.

 ```yaml
 openapi-type: data-plane